Complete Kyrgyzstan

 Overview

-Home to spectacular snow-capped peaks, mountain lakes and rolling summer pastures, one of Kyrgyzstan’s major draws is undoubtedly its untouched nature.
+Home to spectacular snow-capped peaks, mountain lakes and rolling summer pastures, one of Kyrgyzstan’s major draws is undoubtedly its unspoilt nature.
 For this mountainous country, more time to explore it provides the opportunity to reach its seldom-explored, remote corners.

-Home to spectacular snow-capped peaks, mountain lakes and rolling summer pastures, one of Kyrgyzstan’s major draws is undoubtedly its untouched nature.
+Home to spectacular snow-capped peaks, mountain lakes and rolling summer pastures, one of Kyrgyzstan’s major draws is undoubtedly its unspoilt nature.
 For this mountainous country, more time to explore it provides the opportunity to reach its seldom-explored, remote corners.

 TRIP HIGHLIGHTS